Schools with Phlebotomy Classes & Programs

 These courses are generally completed in addition to clinical supervision or externship training.

 Additionally, there are a number of online resources that can serve as refresher courses in phlebotomy practices.
-The University of Utah, for example, offers an online review of venipuncture and specimen handling procedures.
+The University of Utah, for example, offers an online review of venipuncture and specimen-handling procedures.

-It should be noted that phlebotomy can be a stepping stone for careers in medical technology, medical assistance, and other related professions.
+Phlebotomy can be a stepping stone for careers in medical technology, medical assistance, and other related professions.
 Depending on one’s professional ambitions, it’s essential to check the program and course offerings at institutions prior to enrolling.

 Phlebotomy Program Accreditation